Independent booksellers grew in number, diversity in 2021 - KESQ

 Hill attributes some of the rise to owners who delayed renewing their memberships early in 2021, reflecting uncertainty about the pandemic’s impact.
 But a substantial number of additions, well over 100, are stores that have opened over the past year, dozens of them owned by people from a wider variety of racial and ethnic groups.
 Those stores range from Libelula Books & Co. in San Diego to Yu and Me Books in New York City’s Chinatown, from Modern Tribe Bookshop in Killeen, Texas, to Socialight Society in Lansing, Michigan.

-The ABA, long predominantly white, established a diversity and inclusion committee last year after board president Jamie Fiocco acknowledged in June 2020 — in the wake of George Floyd’s murder — that the association had not done enough to “break down barriers to membership and service for Black, indigenous and people of color.”
+The ABA has long been predominantly white, with board president Jamie Fiocco acknowledging in June 2020 — after George Floyd’s murder — that the association had not done enough to “break down barriers to membership and service for Black, indigenous and people of color.”
+Hill cited numerous recent initiatives, including the expansion of its diversity committee, diversifying its board, increased outreach and — for a time — the waiving of membership fees.

 “The rise in BIPOC stores is a big change for us,” Hill says.